nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Server adds the original nonce, current timestamp and Host TPM EK to the geographic boundary, and attests it using its private key generating a host geographic boundary token.The geographic boundary token is returned to the agent.
 The public key certificate of Server is in a public, trusted, transparent ledger such as a certificate transparency log and verifiable by the Agent.

-## Workload Attestation and Remote Verification - Key Steps - This is the current workflow used by agent with TPM plugin
+## Workload Pubic Key Attestation and Remote Verification - Key Steps - This is the current workflow used by agent with TPM plugin

 * Agent ensures that workload connects to it on a host-local socket (e.g., Unix-domain socket).
 Agent generates private/public key pair for workload.
 Agent signs the workload public key with its TPM AK.
 Agent sends the signed workload public key along with its SPIFFE ID.
 Note that the TPM AK is already verified by the server as part of the agent attestation process, establishing proof of residency of agent to host.